 Hundreds of pharmaceutical companies across the European Union to report shortages on COVID-19 medicines

-The European Medicines Agency (EMA), working together with the pharmaceutical industry and the EU Member States, launched on 17 April the first phase of its enhanced monitoring system to prevent and mitigate supply shortages of crucial medicines used in hospital intensive care units (ICUs) across the EU for treating COVID-19 patients.
+The European Medicines Agency (EMA), working together with the pharmaceutical industry and the European Union (EU) Member States, launched on 17 April the first phase of its enhanced monitoring system to prevent and mitigate supply shortages of crucial medicines used in hospital intensive care units (ICUs) across the EU for treating COVID-19 patients.

 At each pharmaceutical company a single contact point will report to EMA all current and anticipated shortages of the essential ICUs medicines.
 Timely awareness on potential medicine shortages and a wide picture of what is available at EU level will facilitate better distribution, speed up approvals for production capacities increase and help save lives.

-To assist with reporting, EMA has initially created a template report to be filled in by hundreds of companies producing and marketing ICUs medicines in the EEA/EU.
+To help with reporting, EMA has initially created a template report to filled in by hundreds of companies producing and marketing ICUs medicines in the European Economic Area/European Union.